What is ANCA-Associated Vasculitis (AAV)? | TAVNEOS® (avacopan)

 • Hepatitis B virus (HBV) reactivation.
 If you have had HBV or are a carrier of HBV, taking TAVNEOS could cause the virus to become an active infection again.
 Tell your healthcare provider right away if you get worsening tiredness or yellowing of your skin or the white part of your eyes during treatment with TAVNEOS.

-• Serious infections.
-Serious infections can happen in people taking TAVNEOS, and these infections can lead to death.
-The most common serious infections with TAVNEOS were pneumonia and urinary tract infections.
+common serious infections with TAVNEOS were pneumonia and urinary tract infections.
 People with serious infections should not take TAVNEOS.
 Tell your healthcare provider right away if you have any symptoms of infection: fever, cold symptoms that do not go away, flu symptoms, pain during urination, or other signs of infection.

 The most common side effects of TAVNEOS include: